varnishcache/varnish-cache/doc/sphinx/users-guide/storage-backends.rst

 File performance is typically limited to the write speed of the device, and depending on use, the seek time.

-'advice' dictates what Varnish tells the system to optimize reads.
-Depending on your OS, disks and object sizes, it can be beneficial to tweak this.
-The three possible values are "normal", "random" (default) and "sequential" and correspond to MADV_NORMAL, MADV_RANDOM, MADV_SEQUENTIAL, respectively.
+The 'advice' parameter tells the kernel how `varnishd` expects to use this mapped region so that the kernel can choose the appropriate read-ahead and caching techniques.
+Possible values are ``normal``, ``random`` and ``sequencial``, corresponding to MADV_NORMAL, MADV_RANDOM and MADV_SEQUENTIAL madvise() advice argument, respectively.
+Defaults to ``random``.

-For example, large objects and rotational disk should profit from "sequential" on Linux.
+On Linux, large objects and rotational disk should benefit from "sequential".

 persistent (experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~